pymike00/tinychat/README.md

 <img src="./assets/tinychat-two.png">

-## Supports all Major Models
+## Supports all major models via cloud API
-**Supports all major chat models from the OpenAI, Mistral, Google and Cohere cloud APIs:**
+**You can talk with all major models from the OpenAI, Mistral, Google and Cohere cloud APIs:**

 - [x] GPT-4 Turbo
 - [x] GPT-3.5-Turbo